The multitool is one of the most important things you should have in your saddlebag. But yet, you’d be surprised many cyclists don’t carry them.

-Instead of including a few different screwdriver tools like the Crank Brothers M19, the Park IB–3 includes a composite wrapped tire lever which also has a spoke wrench built-in.
+Instead of including a few different screwdrivers like the Crank Brothers M19, the Park IB–3 includes a pair of tire levers which also has a spoke wrench built-in.

 The Mini 20 delivers on size and functionality with over 23 different variations possible between all of the included tools.

-Working on hydraulic disc brakes on the fly is a cinch with the included Torx wrenches, and the included neoprene bag and self-tightening tool keep the Mini 20 in top condition.
+Working on hydraulic disc brakes on both road and mountain bikes on the fly is a cinch with the included Torx wrenches and the included neoprene bag and self-tightening tool to keep the Mini 20 in top condition.

-VC Bike is a newer entrant to the multi-tool space and make their debut with the Gooj 3.
+VC Bike is a newer entrant to the bike tools space and makes its debut with the Gooj 3.

-The Gooj 3 lacks in functionality compared to the other multi-tools mentioned above, but it does come in ahead of the pack on price and the inclusion of two tire levers.
+The Gooj 3 lacks functionality compared to the other models mentioned above, but it does come in ahead of the pack on price and the inclusion of two tire levers.

-Additionally, the Gooj 3 comes with a chain breaker tool that could really come in handy depending on the kind of chain you’re running.
+Additionally, the Gooj 3 comes with a chain breaker tool that could really come in handy if you ever run into a chain issue mid-ride.

 If you’re looking for a one-stop tool that will take anything you can throw at it, then the search is over.